laravel/docs/cache.md

     Cache::tags(['people', 'authors'])->flush();

-In contrast, this statement would remove only caches tagged with `authors`, so `Anne` would be removed, but not `John`:
+In contrast, this statement would remove only cached values tagged with `authors`, so `Anne` would be removed, but not `John`:

     Cache::tags('authors')->flush();